 Some airplanes have, without doubt, a soul.
 MH434 is sure one of them.

 The astonishing “little” USS Yorktown (my guess) built for the Seiji Maruyama’s 1968 “Yamamoto Isoroku” movie.
-The pic was taken in the Toho Studios’ HUGE -capital letters are imperative here- pool.
+The photowas taken in the Toho Studios’ HUGE -capital letters are imperative here- pool.
 Two icons here: Toshiro Mifune as Almiral Yamamoto and the Japanese special effect magician, Eiji Tsuburaya.

 As we can see, a real vessel here.
-Definitely not computer-generated.
+Like B5N1 definitely not computer-generated.

 The superb Scooters‘ line up of the Argentine Grupo 5 de Caza y Ataque.
 They’re the very, very best and it shows.